Lie algebras and cohomology of congruence subgroups for SL_n(R): Introduction

 Classically, there is a Lie algebra

 associated to filtration (\ref{filtration}) in which the Lie bracket

-is induced by the group commutator map.
-Our main results include an explicit description of the structure of the Lie algebra $\gr_*(\Gamma(G_n(R),p)$ for the case $G_n(R)=SL(n,R)$, as well as the following theorem.
+is induced by the restriction of the group commutator map in $G_n(R)$.
+Our main results include an explicit description of the Lie algebra structure of $\gr_*(\Gamma(G_n(R),p))$ for the case $G_n(R)=SL_n(R)$, as well as the following theorem.